iyre/bl4-save-tools/docs/unlockables.md

 I'm not sure yet how to trigger this flag to be added automatically when a character save is loaded.
 Work around by manually adding it to the list, similar to the example under "Global Unlocks".

-## Customizations
+## Cosmetics
-These unlock cosmetics, such as those rewarded from certain challenges, for all characters.
-Not every unlock is global.
+These unlock cosmetics, such as those rewarded from challenges or story milestones, for all characters.
+Most unlocks are global, with the exception of [hover drives](challenges.md), which are per-character.

 `domains` > `local` > `unlockables`
 - `unlockable_darksiren`